o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 #### Prerequisite: Add a production build target

 Before configuring tests, you must first define the library that you want to test.
 If your tests target an existing feature, then this step is already completed and you simply need to find the correct file path.
 Target libraries are defined in a `CMakeLists.txt`, which typically lives in the same directory as the code or in a parent directory.
-For more information on configuring `CMakeLists.txt` files, please refer to [Getting Started with the CMake Build System](/docs/user-guide/build/).
-Note that you only need to define the production library that the tests target, not complete every feature in the production library.
-You can start configuring and writing tests before you finish working on the production code.
+For more information on configuring `CMakeLists.txt` files, please refer to the [Build section](/docs/user-guide/build/).
+Note that you only need to define the production library that the tests target, not every feature in the production library.
+You can configure and write tests before you finish the production code.

 #### Step 1: Add a test build target

 Similar to the production build target, the test target defines a library in a `CMakeLists.txt` configuration file.
-Start by finding the `CMakeLists.txt` which you created in the prerequisite step.
+Start by finding the `CMakeLists.txt` that you created in the prerequisite step.
 It should exist at a path similar to `o3de/.../<MyModule>/CMakeLists.txt`.

 Modify the `CMakeLists.txt` file to define your new test module with `ly_add_target()`.
 Similar to the production build target, it's easiest to create another file that lists the C++ files used to compile the test library.
-The example above uses `dev/.../<MyModule>/mymodule_test_files.cmake`, which has content similar to the following:
+The example above uses `o3de/.../<MyModule>/mymodule_test_files.cmake`, which has content similar to the following:

 ```
 set(FILES